gallenc/solent2Public/workup/example_project_v1_1/exampleproject/swing-client/README.md

 # Swing Client
 This project contains an example java Swing client which contacts the ReST service to get its data.
-The UI is illustated below.
+The UI is illustrated below.

 ![alt text](../swing-client/images/SwingClient.png "Figure SwingClient.png")